Do acne patches work on cystic acne?

 About our patches

 Minimizing contact with pimples and zits are key to avoiding any kind of acne, including cystic acne!
 Avarelle’s Acne Cover Patches are a great way to curb your temptations because they protect your blemishes from outside contact of your fingers, dirt, oils, and bacteria.
 On top of its protective element, the patches are made using Avarelle’s hydrocolloid technology, which absorb excess fluid from whiteheads.
 This consequently improves the appearance of blemishes with the help of essential ingredients incorporated into the patches, like tea tree oil, CICA, and calendula.
 Moreover, while our product cannot penetrate pimples, it might be helpful to 'absorb' oil.
-But enough from us– read the following testimony from Amazon users to gain insight on personal experiences with Avarelle’s Acne Cover Patches!
+But enough from us– read the following testimonies from Amazon users to gain insight on personal experiences with Avarelle’s Acne Cover Patches!

 Kristyn A. says “I had a huge red cystic pimple.
 When it was really close to the surface, I put it on and so much stuff came out.
 Granted, there was so much puss in the cyst [that] I needed to use these patches for a few days to pull everything out.
-But it was great because it pulled stuff out and kept me from picking at it.”For more firsthand reviews, follow the link below!
+But it was great because it pulled stuff out and kept me from picking at it.”

 https://www.amazon.com/Avarelle-Cover-Patch-Hydrocolloid-Calendula/product-reviews/B075QNC39Q/ref=cm_cr_dp_d_show_all_btm?ie=UTF8&reviewerType=all_reviews